tfisher013/SuperStreetViewRouter.jl/docs/src/algorithm.md

 * Trimming BFS set periodically either by value, randomness, or the similarity between paths.
 * Pre-allocating and considering only a set number of length `depth` paths per BFS routine to decrease runtime memory allocations.
 * Applying threading to each iteration of BFS as next-step paths are generated independently.
+* Splitting the graph geometrically or graphically with a different algorithm